PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `fmv.d.x`        | `Write the 64-bit integer register rs1 into the double-precision register frd`                                                   |
 : RV32D - "RV32D Standard Extension for Double-Precision Floating-Point"

+ This table describes the double-precision floating-point extension for the 32-bit RISC-V architecture, enabling operations on 64-bit floating-point numbers conforming to IEEE 754 standards.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `fcvt.l.d`       | `Convert the double-precision value in frs1 to a 64-bit signed integer, then write the result to rd`                             |